devfables/bot-framework-docs/articles/bot-design-conversation-flow.md

 Managing the user's navigation across dialogs and designing conversation flow in a manner that enables users to achieve their goals (even in a non-linear fashion) is a fundamental challenge of bot design.
-The [next article](~/bot-design-navigation.md) reviews some common pitfalls of poorly designed navigation and discuss strategies for avoiding those traps.
+The [next article](~/bot-design-navigation.md) reviews some common pitfalls of poorly designed navigation and discusses strategies for avoiding those traps.